ibm-cloud-docs/vpc/hub-spoke-configure-dns-resolver.md

 You can use Terraform to set the DNS resolver type.

 To use Terraform, download the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in.
-For more information, see [Getting started with Terraform](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
+For more information, see [Getting started with Terraform](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started){: external}.
 {: requirement}

 VPC infrastructure services use a regional specific endpoint, which targets to `us-south` by default.
 If your VPC is created in another region, make sure to target the right region in the provider block in the `provider.tf` file.